Logo

 sc, command in cmd

-Windows Hardware Lab Kit
+Windows Hardware Lab Kit (HLK)

-The Windows Hardware Lab Kit (HLK) is a framework for testing Windows 10-based devices.
-For Windows device testing on Windows 7, Windows 8, and Windows 8.1, you should use Windows HLKโ€™s predecessor, the Windows Hardware Certification Kit (HCK).
+You can use this framework for testing many devices based on Windows 10 and newer versions.
+To test devices with Windows 7, Windows 8, and Windows 8.1, use Windows HLK’s predecessor, the Windows Hardware Certification Kit (HCK).

 While testing with Windows HLK, you should use an environment consisting of two components: an HLK test server (controller) and a test system (client).
 An HLK controller manages a set of tests, connects them with a test system, and defines an execution schedule.
 The controller allows you to manage testing on a set of client machines.